-I assumed that Noma-0 has some justification for believing what she's seemed to prove, albeit not justification of the same kind and quality as Matthew-0 has.
-(I don't want to say, nor to deny, that Matthew-0 is justified in being more confident in his conclusion than Noma-0 is in hers.)
+I assumed that Noma-0 has some justification for believing what she's seemed to prove, albeit not justification of the same kind and quality as Matthew-0 has 29

 When it comes to Matthew-M and Noma-M, who have genuine (though misleading) undermining evidence, I've proposed that the subjects are less justified in believing their "theorems."
-This is because their higher-order justification contributes towards undermining those beliefs.
+This is because their higher-order justification contributes toward undermining those beliefs.

-When it comes to Matthew-A and Noma-A, who merely have negative higher-order attitudes, I've proposed that their beliefs in their "theorems" are hypothetically undermined, and so cannot be well-founded or doxastically justified.
-But they can still be prospectively/propositionally justified.
+When it comes to Matthew-A and Noma-A, who merely have negative higher-order attitudes, I've proposed that their beliefs in their "theorems" are hypothetically undermined, and so cannot be wellfounded or doxastically justified.
+But they can still be prospectively/ propositionally justified.